 There have been many talented writers on my mother’s side of the family.
-I have several cousins who are very creative with a pen, and aunts and uncles alike who have written beautiful songs, poems, and stories.
-I’ve often heard that the Loy’s were excellent storytellers, and I guess it’s true because I always did love listening to my uncles spin a tale or two.
+I have several very creative cousins with a pen and aunts and uncles alike who have written beautiful songs, poems, and stories.
+I’ve often heard that the Loys were excellent storytellers, and I guess it’s true because I always loved listening to my uncles spin a tale or two.
 However, one aunt influenced me more than others to love words, her name was Sophia Alberta, and I wanted to dedicate my Author of November to her.

 Sophia had a love of education.
 Once her children were grown, she entered Washtenaw Community College and went on to Eastern Michigan University, where she earned a B.A. in Political Science in 1988 at the age of 54.
 Sophia was a published poet and wrote a column for The Saline Reporter.

 I wanted to share a couple of her poems from a book she wrote called The Remembering Quilt.
 While reading through the book, it was hard to narrow it down to just a couple of poems because they are so well written and full of wisdom.
 I hope you will enjoy the pieces I have selected.

 Beauty is never fast.

 It stretches its strong, white arms

 Beauty is never dull.

 Red, purple, and gold

 In tulips, asters, and chrysanthemums.